learn-co-curriculum/reading-ios-writing-initializers/README.md

     Mark
 )
 ```
-It's likely that the `init` method actually calls the `initWithObjects:` method but with an empty list of objects to be added.
-At some point, a designated initializer **must** be called when creating a new instance; other initializers that are not defined as designated initializers **must** pass through a designated initializer.
+But *internally*, all of these initialization routes *must* pass through a designated initializer at some point; other initializers that are not defined as designated initializers *must* pass through a designated initializer.
 This is a way that the compiler helps to ensure that the instance will be functional at run time.

 **Note:** *While this is not strictly enforced by Objective-C itself, it is considered best practice—especially when writing Objective-C that will interface with anything written Swift which does hold strict rules about designated initializers.*

 ### Declaring the Designated Initializer

-Since initializers *must* be public methods, they need to be declared in the `.h` header file.
+Like other public methods, initializers need to be declared in the `.h` header file.
 The rules for `init` family methods that are enforced by Apple via the compiler are that it:

   * must be an instance method (`-`),
   * must return an `instancetype`, and